I get numerous emails every week asking this exact question.

 - Ability to grant you the time and space to heal and connect at your pace

-- Willing to talk to anyone else in your life that doubts them, has been damaged, or has fear for your well-being, whilst conducting themself in full humility and accountability in order to help support you
+- Willing to talk to anyone else in your life that doubts them, has been damaged, or has fear for your well-being, whilst conducting themselves in full humility and accountability in order to help support you

 - Loving you enough to want you to be happy with or without them in your life (not making it about them)

-- Asking you to lay boundaries such as financial or relationship contracts to prove commitment and to help you feel safe (if applicable).
+- Asking you to lay boundaries such as financial or relationship contracts to prove commitment and to help you feel safe (if applicable)

 What you are reading above may be outlandish or even seem incredible to you.
 I promise you there are individuals who have treated their partners abusively who have risen from their narcissistic actions to become the men and women I am describing above.

-And quite frankly their partners after losing trust and having the hearts smashed should know that it is only with these types of actions that you can be safe to trust this person again.
+And quite frankly their partners after losing trust and having their hearts smashed should know that it is only with these types of actions that you can be safe to trust this person again.
 Also nothing less than full accountability, real boundaries and compliance with these boundaries is going to ensure the narcissistic behaviour does not happen again.